uclaacm/hack-sprint-w22/session-3-state-and-bindings/README.md

 It's time to learn a new concept in Swift (I know, you're trembling in excitement right now)!
 Today, we'll be covering **closures**.

 Up to this point, we've been hand-waving closures without ever really addressing them, so you might not even know that we've already seen them a couple of times.
-Take this piece of code to make a `Button` you just saw, for example:
+Take this  `Button` you just saw, for example:

 ``` swift
 Button(action: {